 As you research your options, remember that not all programs are created equal.
 Some focus heavily on spa and relaxation techniques, while others are geared toward clinical or medical massage.
 Consider what kind of therapist you want to be.
 Do you see yourself working in a tranquil spa, a bustling physical therapy clinic, or running your own private practice?
 Your long-term goals should guide your choice.
 Look beyond the brochure and dig into the curriculum, the instructors’ backgrounds, and the school’s reputation to find the perfect fit for your aspirations.

-Check for Accreditation and Quality
+Why Accreditation and Quality Matter

 Before you even look at a course catalog, your first step should be to verify a program’s accreditation.
 Accreditation is a formal recognition that a school meets established quality standards.
 It’s your assurance that the education you’re paying for is legitimate and will be recognized by state licensing boards and future employers.
 The leading accrediting body in the U.S. is the Commission on Massage Therapy Accreditation (COMTA).
 Graduating from an accredited institution is often a non-negotiable requirement for licensure, so make this a top priority in your search.
 It’s the best way to ensure your investment of time and money is well-spent.